JO DAVIDSON - AUSTRALIAN ARTIST

 Picture

-JO DAVIDSON current cv 2023 www.jodavidson.net
+JO DAVIDSON CV 2025 www.jodavidson.net @jodavidsonom

-She studied with SA artist Ruth Tuck throughout her teenage years and at SA School of Art in the 70s.
-In the early 80s she travelled throughout Europe for three years visiting biennales, art events, galleries, museums and cathedrals, and carrying out residencies in London, Amsterdam, Southern France and Venice Italy with her artist partner Stephen Killick.
+She was tutored by renowned SA artist Ruth Tuck throughout her teenage years and studied at SA School of Art in the 70s.
+With her artist partner Stephen Killick, she travelled throughout Europe for three years in the 80s, visiting biennales, art events and collections, state and private galleries, museums and cathedrals, and carrying out residencies in London, Amsterdam, Southern France and Venice Italy.
+They have lived in Birdwood Mid North Coast NSW since 1986, and established Outer Magnolia artist in residence there in 2023.
+Their son Jasper (sculptor & stage designer @toggles) and daughter Nixi (fashion designer @nixikillick), with their artist partners, work in Victoria.

 Her visual art is represented in state and private collections around Australia and overseas.

-She was on the Aquasculpture steering committee, for subsequent festivals and a participating sculptor in the prize, submitting personal and collaborative works with Indigenous TAFE artists, as well as running community sculpture workshops alongside guest artists creating several large scale works.
+In 2003, Jo worked alongside Port Macquarie Hastings Council Cultural planner, as Project Manager on Confluence, the first sculpture forum, prize and festival on PM Town Green.
+She worked on the steering committee for subsequent sculpture festivals -known as Aquasculpture, and as a participating sculptor in the prize, submitting personal, ephemeral and collaborative works with Indigenous TAFE artists, as well as running community sculpture workshops alongside guest artists to create large scale community works installed on PM Town Green for the festival.

 Jo was an adviser on PMHC’s Arts and Cultural Development Advisory Committee for 10 years.

-In 2020 Jo was commissioned by PMHC to create a community playground sculpture at Rocks Ferry in Wauchope, incorporating a mural featuring drawings and artwork by Biripi children for Art Walk.
-Sadly the installation work was interrupted by extreme flood events- some of the sculptural elements endured but it remains incomplete.
+In 2020 Jo was commissioned by PMHC to create a community playground sculpture at Rocks Ferry in Wauchope, incorporating a mural featuring drawings by local Biripi children.
+Sadly the installation work

 Powered by Create your own unique website with customizable templates.